DataDog/hiring-engineers/answers.md

 ## Part 2: Visualizing Data

-Here is my script with the 3 graphs in the Timeboard :
+Here is my Python script with the 3 graphs in the Timeboard:

+(Note: I tried the same graph definitions with the bash script approach and got parsing errors - the same graph definitions worked in Python)

 ```
 from datadog import initialize, api